ehsundar/pyboss/README.md

 print(b.db[1].host)
 ```

-parameter `refresh_interval` indicated interval of reload procedure. default to `0` witch means no
+parameter `refresh_interval` indicates interval of reload procedure. default to `0` witch means no
 reload. this feature is intended to be used for having live configs. any failure in further reloads
 (except first time), will **not** cause your application exit.